Steven Wright (serial killer): Previous East Anglia murders

 In June 2012, Wilson said that the killer of Norwich sex worker Michelle Bettles was likely Wright.
 The police responded to the suggested links between Bettles's case and Wright by saying that they had found no evidence linking Wright to the crime.
 It was revealed in 2019 that police had already made an arrest in April 2003 of a man whose DNA matched samples from Bettles' body, and this man admitted having picked her up for sex on 26 March 2002, two days before she was last seen.
 The man claimed that he was at home with a migraine on the night she was killed, but phone records show him making a large number of calls that evening although police failed to locate from where the calls were made.
 On 28 March 2022, police announced they had recovered further DNA profiles in Bettles' murder case, indicating Wright can be ruled out of the murder with forensic evidence.

 Wright had previously also been linked by criminal experts to the unsolved murder of Norwich sex worker Natalie Pearman in November 1992.
 Pearman was last seen at night soliciting clients outside the Ferry Boat Inn pub, the pub that was owned and run by Wright and that was located in the heart of the city's red light district.
 The police cross-referenced the DNA found on Pearman's body in 1992 to Wright's, but the results were "inconclusive".
 However, in 2017, police announced that they had a full DNA profile of the attacker and that solving the case was simply a matter of matching the DNA to an individual, meaning that Wright could be ruled out of the murder.

-Ipswich sex worker Amanda Duncan vanished after talking to a man in a car on Portman Road in the town in 1993, a road on which Wright was known to acquire his prostitutes, and from where some of his victims were known to have disappeared in 2006.
+Ipswich sex worker Amanda Duncan vanished after talking to a man in a car on Portman Road in the town in 1993, a road on which Wright was known to solicit sex workers, and from where some of his victims were known to have disappeared in 2006.

 After Wright's murders in 2006, the police re-opened and re-examined these four cold cases to establish whether Wright could be responsible, and questioned Wright about them.
 Family members of the victims stated they believed he could be linked and called for the police to investigate this further and charge him for them.